zayarlyn/jira-clone/README.md

 ```

 ## Contribution
-Raising issues, fixing bugs and creating pull requests.
+Raising issues, fixing bugs, forking repo and creating pull requests.
 Any kind of contributions are welcome!